Rooming with a Gamer Gal: Plot

 The series is centered around two gamers who are members of the same party in the MMORPG Dragon Quest X. Takumi Satsuki, a man in his early 20s who plays the game using a female Poppet avatar named Powder, and Miyako Okamoto, a gyaru who plays the game using a male Ogre avatar named Goro.
 The two befriend each other while playing DQX, and decide to move in to a shared house complex, without any prior knowledge of the other's real gender.
 The series focuses on their relationship, and interactions with other members of their party.

 Media

 Manga

 Written and illustrated by Renjuro Kindaichi, Rooming with a Gamer Gal began serialization on Square Enix's Gangan Online manga website on June 20, 2014.
 It also began serialization in Square Enix's seinen manga magazine Young Gangan the following day.
-The series' chapters have been compiled into eleven tankōbon volumes as of October 2024.
+The series' chapters have been compiled into twelve tankōbon volumes as of November 2025.
 The series is published in English on Square Enix's Manga UP!
 Global app.